A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

 \section{Examples of Wasserstein Lagrangian Flows}

-\vheader Having presented an abstract definition of Wasserstein Lagrangian flows and our approach to dual optimization, we now analyze the Lagrangians, dual objectives, and Hamiltonian optimality conditions corresponding to several important example problems.
-We present particular kinetic and potential energy terms using their motivating examples, with only $M=2$ endpoint constraints.
-However, note that we may combine various energy terms to construct Lagrangians $\cL[\qm_t,\dot{\qm}_t,t]$ and optimize subject to multiple constraints, as we consider in our experiments in \cref{sec:experiments}.
+\vheader We now analyze the Lagrangians, dual objectives, and Hamiltonian optimality conditions corresponding to several important examples of Wasserstein Lagrangian flows.
+We present various kinetic and potential energy terms using their motivating examples and $M=2$ endpoint constraints.
+However, we may combine various energy terms to construct Lagrangians $\cL[\qm_t,\dot{\qm}_t,t]$ and optimize subject to multiple constraints, as we do in our experiments in \cref{sec:experiments}.